 If you want to give the link a short name, do the first two square brackets, paste the link, put in one space, then the title you have chosen for the link, and the two square brackets to close it, and you will get this.

-the cheek of the family telling neighbours that the lady had died nd they are renting from her relatives...
+my mind boggles. especially coming from a country where there is no such thing as squatters rights. poor lady. hope her insurance pays up and goes after the family. the cheek of the family telling neighbours that the lady had died nd they are renting from her relatives...